 In review, the Global Slavery Index uses a published methodology to calculate slavery conditions by country.
 However, this methodology has faced criticism.
-The Global Slavery Index does not use loaded language and sticks to straight to slavery information.
-Most of the website consists of charts and graphs that highlight slavery by country, which quite frankly is eye opening.
+The Global Slavery Index does not use loaded language and sticks to straight slavery information.
+Most of the website consists of charts and graphs that highlight slavery by country, which, quite frankly, is eye-opening.
 Despite the criticism of methodology, this source is creating an awareness that is rooted in mostly fact.
-They also publish news from other High factual sources such as Reuters, Washington Post and Time.
+They also publish news from other High factual sources such as Reuters, Washington Post, and Time.

-A factual search reveals that the Global Slavery Index has not failed a fact check.
-In fact, they are used by IFCN fact checkers as a source for slavery information.
+- A factual search reveals that the Global Slavery Index has not failed a fact check.
+In fact, they are used by IFCN fact checkers as a source of slavery information.

 Overall, we rate the Global Slavery Index Least Biased based on reporting stats and facts about slavery that is supported by a methodology.
-We also rate them high for factual reporting due to being used by fact checkers as a resource and the use of proper sources in news stories.
-(D. Van Zandt 3/12/2018) Updated (2/1/2019)
+We also rate them high for factual reporting due to being used by fact-checkers as a resource and the use of proper sources in news stories.
+(D. Van Zandt 3/12/2018) Updated (11/24/2022)